 According to Tourism Tim Warren, ‘This option will allow you to bring in groups who will have their own guides.
 And if you do it right, you will have a nice repeat group booking from that operator.
 It’s a longer play and not as profitable, but is more scalable, operationally more practical, can help fill shoulder and off season and is a group tour model you can apply to other nationalities or specialty niches.’

 What’s a great way to lure the Chinese market into taking your tours?
 Find Chinese-speaking guides.

-This will not only provide you with more marketing collateral, it will also make your Chinese customers feel more at ease coming to an unknown country and taking part in your tours.
+This will not only provide you with more marketing collateral; it will also make your Chinese customers feel more at ease coming to an unknown country and taking part in your tours.

 Make sure it’s right for you.

 I’m not going to sugarcoat it: if you aren’t committed to putting in the time and money, targeting the Chinese market will be a difficult task.
-So if you are new into the business, this market might not be the best move for you just yet.
+So if you are new in the business, this market might not be the best move for you just yet.

 But if you are willing to hustle and invest, this is a market that could take your tourism business to the next level.